stumblefiend/www/docs/guide/writing/beginners-guide-to-docs.rst

 Writing becomes easier over time.
 Keep up your writing skill by documenting your projects.

-Starting simple is the best way to achieve actual results.
+Starting simple is the best way to achieve results.

 Version-controlled plain text
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~